Guarantees and returns – Estonia

 The consumer has 2 months in which to notify the seller of a defect in a product.

 Who has to prove the presence/absence of a defect and how long do they have to do this?

 The seller must prove that the item was not defective for the first 6 months after the delivery of the product ("reversal of burden of proof").
-After this time the consumer must prove that it was defective.
+After this time, the consumer and the trader must agree who and how they will prove that the item is defective.